 A simple 3-step way to pick the right getaway without blowing your budget

-You’re trying to match three things: your money, your travel logistics, and what you actually want to do on July 4.
-This is a quick process that keeps you from getting trapped by headline hotel prices that don’t reflect the full cost.
+You’re trying to line up three things: your budget, your travel logistics, and what you actually want to do on July 4.
+This short process helps you avoid getting pulled in by headline hotel rates that don’t show the full cost.

 -